Tellios/staticless/readme.md

 The required [GitLab API](https://docs.gitlab.com/ce/api/wikis.html) was added in GitLab 10.0, Staticless will therefore not work with versions before GitLab 10.0.

 ## Running Staticless
 For now the only supported way of using Staticless is by using the provided [Docker container](https://store.docker.com/community/images/tellios/staticless).
-More ways will be added and documented in the future.
+More ways may be added and documented in the future.

 ### Configuring Staticless
 Configurations can be applied using arguments, environment variables and configuration files.
 It is also possible to combine these options, which in turn will override the other configurations using this order (first overrides everything):